Leave a Message

 Real Estate Education & Tips Kimberly Zahand November 5, 2025

-Whether you're following our Home Buyer's Guide for your first purchase or simply auditing your current policy, it’s vital to know what is standard, and more importantly, what specific Illinois risks might require extra protection.
+Whether you're following our Home Buyer's Guide or auditing your long-term policy, this guide highlights what is standard and what specific Illinois risks require extra protection.
+Pro Tip: Before shopping for coverage, ensure you have an accurate 2026 home valuation to avoid being under-insured.

 Protection for the Structure (Dwelling Coverage)